 Geo-fencing is a technology that allows you to define a virtual boundary around a geographic location using GPS or RFID (Radio-Frequency Identification) technology.
 This boundary can then be used to trigger certain actions.
-As example, sending notifications or messages, or advertisements when a device enters or exits the defined area.
+For example, sending notifications messages, or advertisements when a device enters or exits the defined area.

-Geo-fencing is commonly used for a variety of purposes.
+Geo-fencing is commonly used as part of Programmatic Display Advertising.

 Marketing: Retailers can send location-based promotions to customers who are in close proximity to their stores.